Lack of physical affection can actually kill babies.

 Last week's Science Times had a neat article about the communicative and healing power of touch that became one of the site's most emailed articles.
-And it's not surprising: we live in a country that's starved for physical affection-a place where an outbreak of hugging by high school students prompts media coverage and even alarm, when many other cultures would find it either unremarkable or worth celebrating.
+And it's not surprising: We live in a country that's starved for physical affection, where an outbreak of hugging by high school students prompts media coverage and even alarm, when many other cultures would find it either unremarkable or worth celebrating.

-But touch is even more vital than this: babies who are not held and nuzzled and hugged enough will literally stop growing and-if the situation lasts long enough, even if they are receiving proper nutrition-die.
+But touch is even more vital than this: Babies who are not held, nuzzled, and hugged enough can stop growing, and if the situation lasts long enough, even die.

 Researchers discovered this when trying to figure out why some orphanages had infant mortality rates around 30-40%.
-We now know that orphanages are no place for infants-babies aged zero to five simply do not receive enough stimulation in group residential care to develop to the fullest of their capacities.
+We now know that orphanages are not suitable places for infants.
+Babies aged zero to five simply do not receive enough stimulation in group residential care to develop to their full capacity.

-Sadly, babies raised in orphanages often begin to fear touch and avoid it-without having intensive, repeated, loving contact with the same one or two loving people, they simply can't make the proper connections.
+Sadly, babies raised in orphanages often begin to fear touch and avoid it.
+Without having intensive, repeated, loving contact with the same one or two people, they simply can't make the proper connections.
 They don't get enough repetition with particular people to build in bonding.
-And that can spell trouble in later life as this early touch helps provide the template for all relationships thereafter.
+And that can spell trouble later in life as this early touch helps provide the template for all relationships thereafter.

 Thankfully, when children raised in orphanages are placed in loving homes, much of this damage can be reversed.
-But some children never overcome it-and given the grounding of our early experience in nurturing touch, we'd do well to consider adding more friendly touch to our lives.
-Nursery schools and preschools-and even high schools-sometimes ban physical contact in a misguided attempt to avoid sexual abuse.
+But some children never overcome it.
+Given the grounding of our early experience in nurturing touch, we'd do well to consider adding more friendly touch to our lives.
+Nursery schools, preschools, and even high schools sometimes ban physical contact in a misguided attempt to avoid sexual abuse.

-That's likely not only to be ineffective, but actively counterproductive.
-If kids don't get healthy touch, they are more vulnerable to predators who will ultimately harm them.
+That's likely to be ineffective and counterproductive.
+If kids don't get healthy touch, they are more vulnerable to predators who can harm them.
 Indeed, some cross-cultural research suggests that cultures which lavish more affection on infants and children are less violent and less prone to crime.